 The discussion and analysis of our consolidated financial condition and results of operations is based upon our consolidated financial statements, which have been prepared in accordance with U.S. generally accepted accounting principles.
 The preparation of these financial statements requires us to make estimates, judgments and assumptions that affect the reported amount of assets, liabilities, revenues and expenses and related disclosure of contingent assets and liabilities.
-On an ongoing basis, we evaluate our estimates, including those related to the useful lives of long-lived assets including property and equipment, fair value of investments, fair value of intangible assets, allowances for commission forfeitures payable to carriers, income taxes, the assumptions used in determining stock-based compensation and our assessment whether internal use software and website development costs will result in additional functionality, among others.
+On an ongoing basis, we evaluate our estimates, including those related to the accounting for long-lived assets including intangible assets with finite lives, fair value of investments, allowances for commission forfeitures payable to carriers, income taxes and the assumptions used in determining stock-based compensation, among others.
 We based our estimates of the carrying value of certain assets and liabilities on historical experience and on various other assumptions that we believe to be reasonable.
 In many cases, we could reasonably have used different accounting policies and estimates.
 In some cases, changes in the accounting estimates are reasonably likely to occur from period to period.
 Accordingly, actual results may differ materially from these estimates.